Morocco Fly & Ride – FAQs

 17. Do I need to be experienced off-road?

-All previous tours have included riders with no or negligible off-roading experience or who’ve barely ridden in years.
-Some ride more slowly and cautiously, but all managed fine because the trails, the pace and the bikes make it all achievable.
-But you do need a bike licence and at least 5 years and 20,000 miles of riding experience – primarily to be confident in traffic and on exposed mountains roads and tracks.
+So you do need a bike licence and at least 5 years and 20,000 miles of riding experience – primarily to be confident in traffic and on exposed mountains roads and tracks.

 Some new-to-dirt riders also like to take weekend, off-road training courses back home before the tour.
-In the UK these are usually on very light dirt bikes or huge adventure bikes in muddy conditions.
+In the UK these are usually on very light dirt bikes or huge adventure bikes in muddy conditions (left).
 Riding wise, that’s more technical than Morocco and I’m not certain these courses add much actual value for what they cost.
 Whether you do so or not, by the end of your tour you ought to be much more confident about handling a motorcycle on dry and loose surfaces.

 18. Do we ride every day?